miyagi-dev/miyagi/docs/public/index.md

 ## Benefits

-- No overhead in your project by running _headman_ without a configuration file.
+- No overhead in your project by running _headman_ without any configuration files.
 - Works with any folder structure (as long as you have one folder per component).
 - Helps you developing your components encapsulated.
 - Validates your components for HTML and accessibility violations.